timwolfram1994/RNAProtStruc/README.md

 - output: networkX MultiGraph

-- load PDB-file and converts to graph
+- loads PDB-file and converts to graph
 - setting only_covalent to False takes sidechain interactions such as H-bond or ionic interactions into account and makes them to edges
 - gran="atom" sets the atoms of the Protein to nodes.
 Change to gran="centroid" to set aminoacids as nodes.